| Fender Jazzmaster |

 played—any of their offset guitar offerings.
 Honestly, I found them rather unappealing aesthetically compared to the classic countours of the Stratocaster and the timeless design of the Telecaster.
 It also didn't help that none of the guitarists I wanted to emulate during my formative years played a Jazzmaster.

 The first time I picked up a Jazzmaster might be the biggest gear-related "a-ha" moment of my life—and it was purely serendipitous.
-I was in a local music store to compare a couple of Fender Stratocasters, and as I was going back and forth between them the Dakota Red American Vintage 1966 Jazzmaster hanging on the wall nearby caught my eye and on a whim I decided to give it a try.
+I was in a local music store to compare a couple of Fender Stratocasters, and as I was going back and forth between them this Dakota Red American Vintage 1966 Jazzmaster hanging on the wall nearby caught my eye and on a whim I decided to give it a try.

 Two things immediately grabbed my attention about the Jazzmaster—neither of which will come as a surprise to long-time Jazzmaster players, since they're pretty much the defining qualities that Jazzmasters are known for.